North Dakota Counseling License Requirements

 Licensed Master Addiction Counselor (LMAC)

 Addiction counselors in North Dakota provide counseling, assessment, and consulting services for substance abuse and addiction disorders; services may be provided on an individual or group basis.
-The North Dakota Board of Addiction Counseling Examiners has recently changed the addiction counselor licensing process and now offers three credentials for aspiring addiction counselors: Licensed Addiction Counselor (LAC), Licensed Clinical Addiction Counselor (LCAC), and Licensed Master Addiction Counselor (LMAC).
+The North Dakota Board of Addiction Counseling Examiners (NBDACE) offers three credentials for aspiring addiction counselors: Licensed Addiction Counselor (LAC), Licensed Clinical Addiction Counselor (LCAC), and Licensed Master Addiction Counselor (LMAC).
 These credentials can be progressive as you earn more supervised experience and education, but they do not have to be.
 LACs and LCACs must have at least a bachelor’s degree in addiction studies from either an accredited program or one that meets specific coursework requirements, while LMACs must have at least a master’s degree in addiction studies or a closely-related field.
 LACs are eligible to be grandfathered as LCACs after accruing 10,000 hours of clinical experience, if desired.
 There is no difference in the scope of practice between LCACs and LMACs.
 Individuals licensed in North Dakota as psychologists, psychiatrists, or physicians also meet the academic requirements for LMAC licensure.
 LMFTs, LCPCs, licensed independent clinical social workers, or advanced clinical practice nurses can qualify for LAC or LMAC licensure upon the completion of supplemental education and training to satisfy license requirements.
-After you have completed the educational requirements, you can apply for LMAC licensure by following these steps:
+After you have completed the educational requirements, you can apply for LAC or LMAC licensure by following these steps:

-- If you wish to practice independently, apply for Private Practice Registration (for LCACs and LMACs only).
+- If you wish to practice independently, submit a Private Practice Registration (for LCACs and LMACs only).

 More about addiction counselor careers can be found on our substance abuse counseling career guide.

 Other Professional Counseling Careers